abhisarshukla/rust-bst-symbol-table/README.md

 ## Credit
-The original implmentation is in Java taken from the book [__Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne__](https://algs4.cs.princeton.edu/32bst/BST.java.html).
+Many ideas are taken from the original implmentation in Java taken from the book [__Algorithms, 4th Edition by Robert Sedgewick and Kevin Wayne__](https://algs4.cs.princeton.edu/32bst/BST.java.html).